This accessibility statement applies to the website located at the domain nhmf.org.uk.

 - Some older PDFs (that are not vital to the application process and predate 23 September 2018) are not accessible

 - Social media embeds (third-party applications)

 - YouTube (third-party video application), including videos generated by partners

 We are making every effort to overcome these limitations by improving their accessibility and failing that, provide accessible alternatives.

 If you need alternatives versions to our downloadable documents (such as plain text or Braille) or if you experience any accessibility problems with our site, please contact us.

 The National Heritage Memorial Fund does not assume responsibility for third party applications.

 Preparation of this accessibility statement

-It was tested by conducting an internal audit on the most frequented pages - utilising manual and automated techniques (which include WAVE and axe-core browser extensions), and the use of the NVDA screenreader.
+It was tested by conducting an internal audit on the most frequented pages utilising manual and automated techniques (which include WAVE and axe-core browser extensions), and the use of the NVDA screenreader.